-Carrie has been an Assistant Prosecuting Attorney in Kalamazoo County since joining the office in 1985.
-She has worked in all areas of the Office, handling cases in District Court, Probate Court and in both the Trial Division and Family Division of the Circuit Court.
-Carrie became the Chief Assistant Prosecuting Attorney in January 2005.
-As the Chief Assistant, she is responsible for supervising all attorney staff.
-Carrie delegates, assigns and schedules attorney workload; evaluates attorney staff; resolves conflicts within the criminal justice system and with citizens; and makes decisions on the issuance, handling and disposition of criminal cases.
-Carrie holds a degree in Criminal Justice from Grand Valley State College.
-She received her law degree in 1984 from Wayne State University Law School and also graduated as a 1984 member of the Wayne State Law School Chapter of the Order of the Coif.
+Scott has been an Assistant Prosecuting Attorney in Kalamazoo County since joining the office in 1993.
+He has worked in all areas of the Office, handling cases in District Court, Probate Court and in both the Trial Division and Family Division of the Circuit Court.
+Scott served for several years as the District Court Division Chief and the Family Court Division Chief.
+Scott became the Chief Assistant Prosecuting Attorney in November 2017.
+As the Chief Assistant, he is responsible for supervising all attorney staff.
+Scott delegates, assigns and schedules attorney workload; evaluates attorney staff; resolves conflicts within the criminal justice system and with citizens; and makes decisions on the issuance, handling and disposition of criminal cases.
+Scott holds a degree in Criminal Justice from Grand Valley State College.
+He received his law degree in 1992 from Thomas M. Cooley Law School.